smings/last-email-address-validator/README.txt

 Tags: email address validation, email validator, contact form, form builder, newsletter sign-up form, user registration, comments, anti spam, spam blocker, MX, DNS
 Requires at least: 4.7
 Tested up to: 5.6
-Stable tag: 1.6.0
+Stable tag: 1.6.1
 Requires PHP: 7.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 LEAV provides the best and FREE email address validation for almost all big form plugins without sign-up and without any external API.
 No email leaves your server!
-It recognizes disposable/temporary and free email addresses, provides white/blacklists, has a built-in blacklist for common role-based recipient names as well as user-defined white and blacklists for recipient names, allows for catch-all email address syntax and blocking of catch-all domains and much more for WP registration, WP comments, WooCommerce, Contact Form 7, Elementor Pro, WPForms, Ninja Forms, Mailchimp for WordPress (MC4WP), Formidable Forms, Kali Forms and many more to come...
+It recognizes disposable/temporary and free email addresses, provides white/blacklists, has a built-in blacklist for common role-based recipient names as well as user-defined white and blacklists for recipient names, allows for catch-all email address syntax and blocking of catch-all domains and much more for WP registration, WP comments, WooCommerce, Contact Form 7, Elementor Pro, Gravity Forms, WPForms, Ninja Forms, Mailchimp for WordPress (MC4WP), Formidable Forms, Kali Forms and many more to come...
 LEAV has 13 different validation error messages, that can be translated right within the plugin itself.
 LEAV is 100% made with love in Berlin, Germany.